-- What is the maximum detention period set in the law (incl. extensions): - 6 months In practice, how long in average are asylum seekers detained?
-Not available
+- 1. What is the maximum detention period set in the law (incl. extensions): - 2.
+In practice, how long in average are asylum seekers detained?

+6 months Not available

-The law provides for a maximum of a 2-month detention period for asylum seekers.570 Detention can be prolonged for another 2 months for reasons of national security or public order.
-571 Where extended for these reasons, a one-month prolongation if possible each time.
+The law provides for a maximum of a 2-month detention period for asylum seekers.
+631 Detention can be prolonged for another 2 months for reasons of national security or public order.
+632 Where extended for these reasons, a one-month prolongation if possible each time.
 The maximum duration of detention on territory therefore cannot exceed 6 months (2+2+1+1).
 The detention at the border may not exceed 5 months.
 However, the period of detention is suspended for the time provided to appeal the decision on the asylum application.

-Since the entry into force of the law in 2018, asylum seekers in the Dublin procedure may be detained in order to determine the responsible Member State and in order to secure a transfer.
+Asylum seekers in the Dublin procedure may be detained in order to determine the responsible Member State and in order to secure a transfer.
 In both cases detention may not exceed 6 weeks.